-5.13 Compliance with the provisions of MAP-Phase II, the Barcelona Convention and its protocols (in particular the LBS and Dumping protocols), and specifically with the decisions and recommendations adopted by the meetings of the Parties to the Convention21, is the key to a successful environmental protection of the Mediterranean Sea.
-The most relevant decisions and recommendations pertinent to the abatement, prevention and control of pollution are:
+- 6.13 Compliance with the provisions of MAP-Phase II, the Barcelona Convention and its Protocols (in particular the LBS and Dumping Protocols), and specifically with the decisions and recommendations adopted by the meetings of the Parties to the Convention21, is the key to successful environmental protection of the Mediterranean Sea.
+The most relevant decisions and recommendations pertinent to the abatement, prevention and control of pollution are: - (a) the relevant targets of the Genoa Declaration, adopted by the Contracting Parties in 198522, to be achieved as a matter of priority during the second decade of the Mediterranean Action Plan: - (b) the specific action plans, programmes and measures adopted by the Contracting Parties in the context of the implementation of the LBS Protocol23; and

-19 Regarding potential financial support for the implementation of the adopted measures, see paragraph 6.8.
+19 Regarding potential financial support for the implementation of the adopted measures, see paragraph 7.8.

-20 Article 13(3) of the Barcelona Convention, and Article 10 of the LBS protocol.
+Article 13.3 of the Barcelona Convention (1995), and Article 10 of the LBS Protocol (1996).

-21 Article 27 of the Barcelona Convention.
+21 Article 27 of the Barcelona Convention (1995).